This post may contain affiliate links, view our disclaimer for details.

 Instructions

-1. In a large shallow bowl or baking dish, mix together the JUST Egg, dairy-free milk, maple syrup, cinnamon, nutmeg, salt, and vanilla.
+• In a large shallow bowl or baking dish, mix together the vegan JUST egg custard ingredients.

 • Use High Quality Bread: thick slices of high quality bread like sourdough or a French or Country loaf will soak up the custard without becoming soggy.